file9.ai

 Environment

-Tajikistan faces various environmental challenges, including air and water pollution, soil erosion, and poor water management practices.
-The country is a party to multiple international environmental agreements but struggles with effective implementation.
+Tajikistan grapples with environmental issues such as air and water pollution, soil erosion, and resource management challenges.
+The country is a signatory to several international environmental agreements aimed at biodiversity and climate change.

 Transportation